linux-china/vitest-jetbrains-plugin/README.md

 # Todo

-* Performance: check Vitest available from package.json
-* Color output
+* Color output on console for Linux and Mac

 # References